By Rick Steves

 Wherever you travel, find ways to really be there.
 Tune in to the rhythm of daily life, look for opportunities to connect with people…and be ready for the unexpected.
 Here are some ideas to consider for a European trip:

 Hit the back streets.
 Many people energetically jockey themselves into the most crowded square of the most crowded city in the most crowded month (St. Mark's Square, Venice, July) — and then complain about the crowds.
 If you're in Venice in July, walk six blocks behind St. Mark's Basilica, step into a café, and be greeted by Venetians who act as though they've never seen a tourist.

 Play where the locals play.
 A city's popular fairgrounds and parks are filled with families, lovers, and old-timers enjoying a cheap afternoon or evening out.
 European communities provide their heavily taxed citizens with wonderful athletic facilities.
-Check out a public swimming pool, called a "leisure center" in Britain.
+In Britain, check out a public swimming pool, called a "leisure center."
 While tourists outnumber locals five to one at the world-famous Tivoli Gardens, Copenhagen's other amusement park, Bakken, is enjoyed purely by Danes.
 Disneyland Paris is great, but Paris' Parc Astérix is more French.

 Take a stroll.
-Across southern Europe, communities have a paseo, or stroll, in the early evening.
+Across southern Europe, communities relax with a paseo, or stroll, in the early evening.
 Stroll along.
 Join a Volksmarch in Bavaria to spend a day on the trails with people singing "I love to go a-wandering" in its original language (most locals can point you to key info).
 Mountain huts across Europe, offering basic accommodations in often stunning settings, are filled mostly with local hikers.
 Most hiking centers have alpine clubs that welcome foreigners and offer organized hikes.